EmpireCTF/empirectf/writeups/2019-06-22-Google-CTF-Quals/README.md

 [3, 108, 92, 85, 58, 248, 95, 65533, 65533, 65533, ...]
 ```

 `65533` is the Unicode codepoint which Node.JS uses to indicate invalid UTF-8 decoding.
 Some character got jumbled (`195 184` -> `248`).
 The problem is that the Node.JS version is decoding the result of the Base-64 decoding as UTF-8, but binary data in general is not valid UTF-8.
 In particular, any byte over 127 has a special meaning in UTF-8.
-It seem that the `atob` function detects the faulty Unicode encoding and falls back to Latin-1 if needed.
+It seems that the `atob` function always treats the encoded data as [Latin-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1).
+Its complementary function, `btoa`, throws an error if the input string contains characters outside the Latin-1 range.

 We can make the Node.JS version work by simply replacing the `Buffer` line with: